Wolverine971/9takes/src/blog/community/consensus-on-human-nature.md

 ## Wrapping it up

 So did Aristotle and Pinker successfully simplify human nature?
 Or were Plato and Freud on to something?
-If you thought they were onto something checkout the enneagram.
-It shares many similar concepts but it has no direct lineage.
-Perhaps these 3 divisions that we keep stumbling upon form a better model for understanding the human soul and the human psyche.
-At 9takes we intend to poke and prod at these divisions because we think there is still a lot to learn.
+If you thought they were onto something checkout the [enneagram](/blog/enneagram/beginners-guide-to-determining-your-enneagram-type).
+It shares many similar concepts but it has no direct lineage to Plato or Freud.
+Perhaps the reoccurring 3 divisions that we keep stumbling upon form a better model for understanding "human nature."
+9takes is on a quest to poke and prod at these divisions because we think there is still a lot to learn.
+And maybe, just maybe we can start to heal the human psyche and soul.

 <style>
     table {